Review Your Bills And Handle Errors

 Also, check with your bank to see how you are protected so you understand whether you want their mobile app.

 Terms and Conditions are also very important to read when you sign up for a credit card but also when paying for anything that might have such a disclaimer.

-When we started to read our credit card bills we noticed what we owe is at the top of the bill and VERY clear
+When we started to read our credit card bills, we noticed what we owed was at the top of the bill and VERY clear.

 - New Balance $540.24